gregnordin/notes_to_self/Blender/notes-Blender.md

 - Mixin for growth in z direction
 - Try with other layer types
+- Make layer animators for other layer types
 - Color change with exposure time
+- Mess with z locations or leave as-is??
+- How specify and manage what is going to be in each layer?
+Dict: {0: 'Bulk', 1: 'Channel', ...}
+- How manage animation durations and waits?

 ## Next: